Are null segregants new combinations of heritable material and should they be regulated?

 Broadening the GMO risk assessment in the EU for genome editing technologies in agriculture

 By Katharina Kawall, Janet Cotter & Christoph Then Environmental Sciences Europe volume 32, Article number: 106 (2020) Abstract Genome editing techniques, especially the CRISPR/Cas technology, increase the possibilities and the speed of altering genetic material in organisms.
-So-called genome editing is increasingly being …
+So-called genome editing is increasingly being used to achieve agriculturally relevant novel traits and/or genetic combinations in … Read more

 Overview of genome editing applications using SDN-1 and SDN-2 in regard to EU regulatory issues